 Festival of Learning

-This takes place from 17-22 June 2021 and provides a platform to communicate and share ideas about pedagogy and good practice.
+This takes place in June and provides a platform to communicate and share ideas about pedagogy and good practice.

 Since 2019 the Academic Practice Directorate (APD) has built on the success of the UWE Bristol Learning and Teaching Conference and brought you a new style of event, the Festival of Learning.

 The Festival champions inclusivity.
 It provides a platform for those involved in teaching and supporting learning to communicate and share ideas about scholarship and good practice, from undergraduate level to doctoral supervision.